 C.A.RE. is committed to creating safety in our community by helping survivors of violence, sexual abuse and assault, and promote non-violent relationships through education and by example.
 Violence prevention education and outreach targets youth organizations, businesses, service organizations, the faith community and the public at-large.
-Community outreach locations include the West County Annex at 6868 San Casa in Englewood, the Office of the State Attorney in Punta Gorda, the Charlotte County Sheriff’s Office, and the Punta Gorda Police Department.
+Community outreach locations include the West County Annex at 6868 San Casa Drive in Englewood, the Office of the State Attorney in Punta Gorda, the Charlotte County Sheriff’s Office, and the Punta Gorda Police Department.
 Victims who are seeking an injunction for protection from domestic violence, repeat abusers, dating or sexual violence, or stalking may visit the Charlotte County Clerk of the Court at the Justice Center in Punta Gorda.

 Services and program provided by C.A.R.E. are supported by financial contributions from individual donors, in-kind donors, legacy gifts, county and city governments, The United way of Charlotte County, Victim of Crimes Act (VOCA), the Florida Coalition Against Domestic Violence (FCADV), the Florida Council Against Sexual Violence (FCASV), the Department of Children and Families, and the Florida Department of Health.
 Vigorous pursuit of grants and contributed services and goods ensures that C.A.R.E. delivers more than a dollar’s worth of client services for every dollar donated, and all funds are used to provide services in Charlotte County.
 The time volunteers share with C.A.R.E. allows the agency to extend the value of donations and grants.
 Volunteers work directly with victims by answering crisis calls, supporting victims in hospitals on call-out, and perform any services needed to support clients.
 Extensive training is provided to prepare volunteers to help victims.
 Volunteers also help sort, price, display and sell items at the two ReUse Store locations.